 New Zealand will forever be associated with the Lord of the Rings, and a Hobbiton tour from Auckland is a popular option.
 As the Hobbiton tour is only two hours, we prefer to visit it along with another destination.
 Click here if you want a tour that only visits Hobbiton before returning to Auckland.

-Hobbiton, Rotorua, & Waitomo caves day tour from Auckland
+Auckland to Hobbiton, Rotorua, & Waitomo caves in a day

 This is the perfect tour for people with limited time and a budget allowing for multiple sites.
 You will experience the magic of the North Island while travelling in small groups in a Mercedes van with comfortable leather seats.
 Be ready for an early start and a long day on this tour that is listed amongst TripAdvisor’s most popular day tours in New Zealand.